Thermonuclear weapon: Notable accidents

 On 5 February 1958, during a training mission flown by a B-47, a Mark 15 nuclear bomb, also known as the Tybee Bomb, was lost off the coast of Tybee Island near Savannah, Georgia.
 The US Air Force maintains that the bomb was unarmed and did not contain the live fissile core necessary to initiate a nuclear explosion.
 The bomb was thought by the Department of Energy to lie buried under several feet of silt at the bottom of Wassaw Sound.

 On 17 January 1966, a fatal collision occurred between a B-52G and a KC-135 Stratotanker over Palomares, Spain.
 The conventional explosives in two of the Mk28-type hydrogen bombs detonated upon impact with the ground, dispersing plutonium over nearby farms.
-A third bomb landed intact near Palomares while the fourth fell 12 miles (19 km) off the coast into the Mediterranean sea and was recovered a few months later.
+A third bomb landed intact near Palomares while the fourth fell 12 mi off the coast into the Mediterranean sea and was recovered a few months later.

 On 21 January 1968, a B-52G, with four B28FI thermonuclear bombs aboard as part of Operation Chrome Dome, crashed on the ice of the North Star Bay while attempting an emergency landing at Thule Air Base in Greenland.
 The resulting fire caused extensive radioactive contamination.
 Personnel involved in the cleanup failed to recover all the debris from three of the bombs, and one bomb was not recovered.